varvet/serenade.js/README.md

 ## Associations

-You can delare that a model has an associated model.
-For example, each comment might belong to a post, you can delare this like this:
+You can declare that a model has an associated model.
+For example, each comment might belong to a post, you can declare this like this:

 ``` javascript
 Comment.belongsTo('post', { as: function() { return window.Post } })